 A medical provider who has not contracted with a health plan.

 Health care coverage purchased directly from a health insurance company, not through a group such as an employer.
 Sometimes called a direct-pay plan.

 Treatment to restore an individual's ability to independently perform the activities of daily life.

 A period when eligible persons can enroll in a health benefits plan.

 Any health care provider that does not belong to one of our provider networks.
 Members can use their benefits for out-of-network expenses, but miss out on in-network discounts.

 Copayments, deductibles, or fees paid members for health services or prescriptions.

-The most a plan member will pay per year for covered health expenses before the plan pays 100 percent of covered health expenses for the rest of that year.
-Members still pay copayments after the maximum has been reached.
+The most out-of-pocket costs a plan member will pay per year for covered health expenses before the plan pays 100 percent of covered health expenses for the rest of that year.

 Benefits the health plan provides to eligible individuals for covered services obtained outside of the network service area.
 The details of such benefits will vary from plan to plan.